moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 - 04 - Cleaning and Transforming your Data with Dataprep
     - Lab 3: Creating a Data Transformation Pipeline with Cloud Dataprep
 - 05 - Visualizing Insights and Creating Scheduled Queries
+    - Lab 4: How to Build a BI Dashboard Using Google Data Studio and BigQuery

 ### Creating and Optimizing your Data Warehouse
 - 06 - Storing and Ingesting new Datasets